brightfish-be/pads/readme.md

 ## License
-The GNU General Public License (GPL).
+GNU General Public License (GPL).
 Please see License File for more information.